Optometrists Need Disability Income Insurance.

 Why is it so important that optometrists have Disability Insurance in place, especially as they start their practice?

-Optometry can be a rewarding career financially, but as an optometrist begins practice they have just finished a 4 year or longer program of study and training.
+As an optometrist completes their school and training, and begins practice, they have just finished a 4 year or longer program of study and training.
 A program that averages between $100,000 and $175,000 in cost, meaning they have student loans.
-And even though they now possess an ability to earn an above average income, that has not been realized yet.

 Students in their 3rd of 4th years can purchase a set amount of Disability Insurance monthly benefit And optometrists just starting in practice, but without any income history, can too.
-Once in practice and earning an income, you can add to the monthly benefit as your income increases over time.

 Disability Insurance companies also offer a secondary type of disability insurance specific to business owners called “Business Overhead Expense” or “BOE” insurance.